 This has had mixed reactions if you visit Trip Advisor reviews.
 A lot of people baulk at paying to visit the house and grounds.
 They hark back to when the parking was cheap and the bird garden was free.
 However, I feel that the facelift of the new Wildlife World is where the money has needed to be spent.

 It even meant that we had to walk through parts of the estate that I had never seen in all the years that I have visited the hall, so I was actually quite glad for this.
-The gardens and trails around the back of the house are really lovely, and often forgotten in favour of the bird garden.
+We saw a lot of the gardens and natural trails around the back of the house which are really lovely.
+And these are often forgotten in favour of the wild life and bird garden.

-The Hall is closed in January and February, apart from guided tours at 11am and 2am.
+The Hall is normally closed in January and February, apart from guided tours at 11am and 2am.
 Though you still pay the same full price all year round.
 This is something that I do not agree with.
 I feel that there should be an ‘off-peak’ price for these months.
-Having said that, we did not really want to see the hall.
+However, despite having said that, we did not really want to see the hall.

 Lotherton Hall features lovely furniture, decorative art and ceramics, and has some wonderful fashion galleries and costume displays.
 The upstairs of the hall is also not open all year round.
 (Again this is a little bone of contention if you see the reviews on Trip Advisor!)

 The grounds of Lotherton Hall and Wildlife World feature an extensive deer garden with hides, two playgrounds and lots of lovely gardens.
 There is even a small cemetery where the pets of the Gascoigne family are remembered.